-- 1. To receive services from the DRS, a student must be admitted and enrolled as an MCCCD student. - 2.
-The student must provide the DRS office with documentation of a qualifying disability that verifies the nature and extent of the disability prior to receiving any accommodation or academic adjustment. - a.
+1. To receive services from the DRS, a student must be admitted and enrolled as an MCCCD student.

+- 2. The student must provide the DRS office with documentation of a qualifying disability that verifies the nature and extent of the disability prior to receiving any accommodation or academic adjustment. - a.
 Any of the following submitted by an individual seeking admission to MCCCD is sufficient to establish that the individual is an individual with a disability: - 1.
 Documentation that the individual has had an individualized education program in accordance with Section 614(d) of the Individuals with Disabilities Education Act, including an individualized education program that is not current on the date of the determination that the individual has a disability.
 MCCCD may ask for additional documentation from an individual who had an individualized education program but who was subsequently evaluated and determined to be ineligible for services under the Individuals with Disabilities Education Act, including an individual determined to be ineligible during elementary school. - 2.
 Documentation describing services or accommodations provided to the individual pursuant to a Section 504 plan as defined in Section 15-731. - 3.
 A plan or record of service for the individual from a private school, a local education agency, a state educational agency or an institution of higher education provided in accordance with the Americans with Disabilities Act of 1990. - 4.
 A record or evaluation from a relevant licensed professional finding that the individual has a disability. - 5.
 A plan or record of disability from another institution of higher education. - 6.
 Documentation of a disability due to service in the uniformed services. - b.
 If a student does not have documentation, they are still required to follow the application and intake process, which includes meeting with a DRS representative and participating in the interactive process.
-Additional documentation may be required to establish the need for an academic adjustment/accommodation after a student has been identified as a student with disabilities (see Section IV1(f)). - c.
+Additional documentation may be required to establish the need for an academic adjustment/accommodation after a student has been identified as a student with disabilities (see section IV1(F)). - c.
 Provisional accommodations may be granted to a student by DRS to assist students while they collect appropriate documentation to support their eligibility for accommodations/academic adjustments. such provisional accommodations must not exceed thirty (30) days, unless such extensions are granted due to extenuating circumstances.
 In these cases, an additional thirty (30) days of provisional accommodations may be granted.
 Any extension request beyond the additional thirty (30) days must be reviewed by the District ADA/504 Coordinator.
-Such extension must be based on extenuating circumstances beyond the control of the requesting student, and is not guaranteed.
+Such extension must be based on extenuating circumstances beyond the control of the requesting student, and is not guaranteed. - d.
+In the case of compressed classes (classes shorter than the standard 14 or 16-week schedule), provisional accommodations (as defined in 2.3 above) should be granted when the student has provided proof of a disability (as outlined in 2(A)(1-6)) and either supporting documentation regarding the need for academic adjustments/accommodations or other information at the intake meeting (or other meeting/email exchange with the DRS office) to support the need for academic adjustments/accommodations in order to access education and/or the educational environment.
+Reasonable provisional accommodations should be granted for compressed classes until such time as formal approval of academic adjustments can be arranged, a determination is made that the student is not eligible for reasonable accommodations/academic adjustments, or thirty (30) days of provisional accommodations have passed.
+The DRS office and the student requesting accommodations/academic adjustments should work together to ensure reasonable accommodations are granted promptly.